brodokk/jellyfin2txt/README.md

 ### Configuration

-There is a slot called `DynVar` just under the root of the of the Jellyfin client:
+The beta version 0.3 have a key where you will need to put the differents infomation in a slot called `DynVar` just under the root of the of the Jellyfin client:
 - `Client/BaseUrl` is the url of the server you want to use as a proxy
 - `Client/AuthKey` is the auth key generated from the `key.py` utility needed to access to the server.